devmangel/devmangel/README.md

 # !Hey, soy Miguel!

-I'm Colombian, living in Middle East and the founder of [ProductosAI](https://app.productos-ai.com/) we are building The First AI Agents Factory in the World for Customer Services and Sales.
-Also I'm CTO of [Whaber](https://whaber.ai/), an AI super agent on WhatsApp.
+I'm Colombian, living in the Middle East, currently founder of [ProductosAI](https://app.productos-ai.com/) we are building The First AI Agents Factory in the World for Customer Services and Sales.
+Also part-time CTO of [Whaber](https://whaber.ai/), an AI super agent on WhatsApp.

 - 🔭 Currently working on PAI (ProductosAI) and Whaber involving **AI, Web Development, Cloud, Automation**.
 - 🌱 Learning more about **AI, DevOps and Scalability**.
 - 👯 Looking to collaborate on **AI Open-source Projects**.
 - 📫 Reach me out: [LinkedIn](https://linkedin.com/in/devmangel).

-## 🛠️ Technologies & Tools
+## 🛠️ Favourites Technologies & Tools

 ![AWS](https://img.shields.io/badge/-AWS-black?style=flat-square&logo=amazonaws)
 ![AzureAI](https://img.shields.io/badge/-AzureAI-black?style=flat-square&logo=microsoftazure)